 Police Health Internet website and electronic exchanges

-Police Health provides links to third party sites.
+Police Health provides links to third party sites, and third party applets for social media sharing.
 These sites are not under the control of Police Health and hence Police Health is not responsible for any practices by these third parties that may breach your privacy.
 Police Health encourages you to review the privacy policies of these third parties.

 Use and access of the Police Health website must be in accordance with the terms and conditions published on the website.